-Party planning is never easy but maybe you never thought attending parties can be just as intimidating.
-I've put together a small guide in aiding a warming up of any kind of party atmosphere so you will retain your title as best host.
+Party planning is never easy, but maybe you never thought attending parties can be just as intimidating.
+I've put together a small guide in aiding a warming up of any party atmosphere so you will retain your title as best host.

 - At a business function, ask participants to pair up with someone they don't know and learn as much as they can about the other person in five minutes.
 Then have them introduce that person to the whole group.

 - Break people into small groups at a volunteer organization and give each person a penny.
 Ask them to introduce themselves to the group and talk about what they were doing during the year on the coin.

 - During a cocktail party tape, the name of a famous person on everyone's back.
 As people socialize, they can ask for clues about their famous person.
 The first person to guess the name on his or her back wins a prize.

 - If you have a Trivial Pursuit game, put out the cards where guests will see them.
 Guests automatically read the questions to one another, thus beginning conversations.